Job and Volunteer Opportunities

 We are seeking advanced undergraduate and graduate students in a public health/behavioral health field (public health, social work, psychology, counseling, family therapy, etc.) interested in volunteering as health care navigators.
 The position involves working with providers and staff at family medicine practices to help screen patients in the waiting room, assist patients with finding appropriate services after the medical visit, and call patients after the referral process to followup.

 Volunteer navigators will work on-site (locations vary; travel compensation possible).

 All volunteers must commit to at least 8 hours per week for the entire school year, attend a one day training in October, and attend weekly one hour supervision (in-person or via conference call).
 Opportunities for integrating class projects or thesis work are available.
-If you are interested, please send your CV to the Center Director, Dr. Guy Diamond, at email@example.com.
+If you are interested, please send your CV or resume to Guy Weissinger, Volunteer Supervisor at firstname.lastname@example.org.

 Positions for this project are available as long as this posting is listed.

 We are always looking for motivated and inquisitive undergraduate, post baccalaureate, and graduate level volunteers for part-time research assistantships.
 These positions are structured to aid faculty and staff with a variety of research programs and projects.
 For details about specific openings and needs across all Center disciplines, please contact the Center Director (information below).